Urbanlab Yerevan: Action and community involvement

 Common Notepad is the outcome of the Gyumri-Kars Urban Common Heritage project implemented jointly by the Urban Foundation for Sustainable Development and urbanlab.
 It aimed to promote a dialogue between Armenian and Turkish young urban planners and architects to join efforts in addressing the problem of protecting mainly the 19th-century urban heritage of Kars and Gyumri.
-These two cities shaped their urban structure and style during the Russian Empire period and had many similarities – built form the same tuff stone, in the same neo-classical style, etc.
+These two cities shaped their urban structure and style during the Russian Empire period and had many similarities – built from the same tuff stone, in the same neo-classical style, etc.

 The Conservation of Sevan Writers Resort project is funded by the Getty Foundation’s “Keeping it Modern” grant to Writers Union of Armenia.
 Sevan Writers Resort represents two different epochs in Soviet modernist architecture – the Residential building of 1930s early Soviet avant-garde era and the lounge structure of 1960s architecture of late Soviet Modernism, designed by two prominent Armenian architects Gevorg Kochar and Mikayel Mazmanyan.

 Other Yerevan collaborative heritage management project is a unique virtual museum of important and alternative architectural heritage sites in contemporary Yerevan.
 It consists of mapping and promoting the culturally significant urban sites based on crowd-sourcing information processing.
 It will help preserve sites and structures that are still standing and commemorate those that have been lost to rapid urban re-structuring.

 The Revitalization of Kond project initiated by urbanlab aims to re-evaluate the historical importance of the district and its role in the fabric of the city with a set of recommendations on how to revitalize the district without damaging the historic environment.